 Forbearance for Borrowers Affected by the COVID-19 National Emergency

-COVID-19 Recovery Options
+COVID-19 Recovery Loss Mitigation Options

-COVID-19 Recovery Home Retention Options (Owner-Occupant Borrower):
+COVID-19 Recovery Home Retention Options:

 - COVID-19 Recovery Standalone Partial Claim: For borrowers who can resume making their current mortgage payments, the COVID-19 Recovery Standalone Partial Claim allows mortgage payment arrearages to be placed in a zero interest subordinate lien against the property.
 The Partial Claim amount does not require payment until the last mortgage payment is made, the loan is refinanced, or the property is sold, whichever occurs first.